 Working with Live Photos on your iPhone

-Now that the basics around using Live Photos is out of the way, lets explore some of the advanced features available to you in the following sections.
+Now that the basics around using Live Photos are out of the way let’s explore some of the advanced features available to you in the following sections.

 Here is a detailed Guide that walks you through the various editing functions made available for Live Photos.

 How Do I delete Live Photos From My iPhone?

 - In your Photos App, Live Photos Album shows you all your live photos in one place